What you need before you start

 - a note of any health matters you need to tell us about (see our guidance document).

 *A small proportion of applications are referred to the Fitness to Practise Department for further investigation.
 In such cases, the applicant will receive a letter explaining why.
-Registration cannot be completed until the investigation has completed and this means that applications are likely to take longer than 60 days to process.
+Registration cannot be completed until the investigation has completed and this means that applications are likely to take longer than 60 working days to process.
 For more information see the Fitness to Practise section.